Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Example 4: Estimating an Average Risk Difference with Possible Exposure Misclassification

-To help convey the ability of data to discriminate between the three models, we examine $w^{\star}$ values arising for three ensembles of $\phi^{\dagger}$ values, where the ensembles are randomly drawn from $\pi_{0}(\phi)$, $\pi_{1}(\phi)$, and $\pi_{2}(\phi)$ respectively.
+To further convey the ability to discriminate between the three models, we examine $w^{\star}$ values arising for three ensembles of $\phi^{\dagger}$ values, where the ensembles are randomly drawn from $\pi_{0}(\phi)$, $\pi_{1}(\phi)$, and $\pi_{2}(\phi)$ respectively.
 Equal prior weights $w=(1/3,1/3/1/3)$ are employed.
 The results are plotted in Figure 3.
-For both the ensembles corresponding to $M_{0}$ and $M_{1}$, we see $w^{\star}_{2}=0$ for large majorities of points.
+For the ensembles corresponding to $M_{0}$ and $M_{1}$, $w^{\star}_{2}=0$ for large majorities of points.
 So $M_{2}$ is often, but not always, fully discredited when it is false.
 On the other hand, when $M_{2}$ is not discredited (the minorities of scenarios arising under $M_{0}$ and $M_{1}$, but {\em all} the scenarios arising under $M_{2}$), it receives strong support.
-The $w^{\star}_{2}$ values range from $0.72$ and $0.92$.
+The $w^{\star}_{2}$ values range from $0.72$ to $0.92$.